 TechStart supports student learning and teacher training through collaboration and funding.
-Key programs supported by TechStart include:
+Key programs supported by TechStart include Teacher of the Year and Student of the Year awards.

-TechStart annually honors three outstanding K-12 Oregon and SW Washington technology educators with the Technology Educator of the Year Award, which comes with a cash stipend of $1,000 for their classroom to spend on tech education materials including hardware, software, services, or curriculum.
-Look for the chance to nominate educators for the 2024 award in February 2024.
-Click here to access the educator nomination form.
+TechStart annually honors three outstanding K-12 Oregon and SW Washington technology teachers with the Technology Teacher of the Year Award, which comes with a cash stipend of $1,000 for their classroom to spend on tech education materials including hardware, software, services, or curriculum.
+Look for the chance to nominate teachers for the 2025 award in January 2025.

 technology student of the year award